connor-verheyen/COVID19_IndoorRH/README.md

 Folder that stores the compiled datasets used in the project.

 1. Main text dataset
+   * 7DaySmooth_ALLVars_Dataset_2020_08_10_GE50_Deaths
-   * This is the primary dataset for this study.
-Used for the main text as well as many supplemental analyses.
+   * This is the primary dataset for this study
+   * Used for the main text and several supplemental analyses

 2. Supplementary data sub-directory
    * Follow-up validation datasets (to confirm the main study conclusions with newer datasets collected Dec 2020 and Jan 2021)
    * Alternatively-processed datasets (to evaluate the effect of different upstream data pre-processing steps)
-   * Outdoor and indoor climate datasets (to validate the indoor relative humidity extrapolation workflow)
+   * Outdoor and indoor climate datasets (to validate the indoor relative humidity extrapolation workflow with experimental measurements)

 ### main_text
 Folder that stores the IPython notebook and the finalized figures for the analysis presented in the main text of the paper.

 1. Main_Text_Figures_and_Stats
-2. Figure 1
+2. Figure 1 - Graphical abstract and description and validation of indoor humidity estimation workflow
-3. Figure 2
+3. Figure 2 - Geospatial and temporal variability in ambient conditions and COVID-19 outbreaks
-4. Figure 3
+4. Figure 3 - Predicting the dependency of COVID-19 on indoor relative humidity
-5. Figure 4
+5. Figure 4 - Intermediate indoor relative humidity is significantly associated with better COVID-19 outcomes
-6. Figure 5
+6. Figure 5 - The association between intermediate indoor RH and better COVID-19 outcomes is robust

 ### supplementary_analysis
 Folder that stores all of the IPython notebooks that contain supplemental analyses and supporting information for the paper.